 The artwork you will receive is the original piece.
-It was hand painted and comes on a cotton canvas stretched over a wooden frame backing.
+It was hand painted and a cotton canvas stretched over a wooden frame backing.
 Please know that our images intend to capture the colour to the best of our ability, but can’t always display the exact nuances of texture and tint within the artwork.
 If you have concerns about this, please try viewing on different monitors to make sure your computer or phone is giving you the best representation.

 About The Artist